A computer and web browser open to NYU’s “Financial Aid and Scholarships” web page.

 Loans

-There are two types of loans that can be borrowed for your educational expenses: Federal Loans and Non-Federal Private Loans.
+There are two types of loans that families may consider if they would like to finance their contribution: Federal Loans and Non-Federal Private Loans.

 Federal Loans include Subsidized and Unsubsidized Loans which can be borrowed by the student, and the Federal PLUS Loan which is based on a credit check for a parent borrower.
 These loans all have fixed interest rates and origination fees and require a minimum enrollment of 6 credits or more.